Tanger Factory Outlet Centers (NYSE:SKT) Releases FY 2022 Earnings Guidance

 Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.680-$1.760 for the period.
 The company issued revenue guidance of -.

-Separately, Zacks Investment Research raised Tanger Factory Outlet Centers from a hold rating to a buy rating and set a $18.00 price target for the company in a research report on Friday, February 25th.
-Two investment analysts have rated the stock with a sell rating and two have issued a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of Hold and a consensus price target of $15.17.
+Separately, Zacks Investment Research upgraded Tanger Factory Outlet Centers from a hold rating to a buy rating and set a $18.00 price target on the stock in a research report on Friday, February 25th.
+Two analysts have rated the stock with a sell rating and two have issued a buy rating to the stock.
+According to data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $15.17.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, February 15th.
-Shareholders of record on Monday, January 31st were given a $0.183 dividend.
-This represents a $0.73 dividend on an annualized basis and a yield of 4.31%.
-The ex-dividend date of this dividend was Friday, January 28th.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, February 15th.
+Stockholders of record on Monday, January 31st were issued a $0.183 dividend.
+The ex-dividend date was Friday, January 28th.
+This represents a $0.73 annualized dividend and a dividend yield of 4.28%.
 Tanger Factory Outlet Centers’s dividend payout ratio is currently 1,043.01%.

-A number of large investors have recently added to or reduced their stakes in SKT.
-BlackRock Inc. boosted its holdings in shares of Tanger Factory Outlet Centers by 2.2% in the fourth quarter.
-BlackRock Inc. now owns 18,684,681 shares of the real estate investment trust’s stock worth $360,240,000 after acquiring an additional 396,562 shares during the period.
-Allianz Asset Management GmbH boosted its holdings in shares of Tanger Factory Outlet Centers by 14.9% in the fourth quarter.
-Allianz Asset Management GmbH now owns 121,133 shares of the real estate investment trust’s stock worth $2,335,000 after acquiring an additional 15,740 shares during the period.
-Deutsche Bank AG boosted its holdings in shares of Tanger Factory Outlet Centers by 16.1% in the fourth quarter.
-Deutsche Bank AG now owns 186,154 shares of the real estate investment trust’s stock worth $3,590,000 after acquiring an additional 25,833 shares during the period.
-California State Teachers Retirement System boosted its holdings in shares of Tanger Factory Outlet Centers by 4.2% in the fourth quarter.
-California State Teachers Retirement System now owns 143,629 shares of the real estate investment trust’s stock worth $2,769,000 after acquiring an additional 5,833 shares during the period.
-Finally, Neo Ivy Capital Management bought a new position in shares of Tanger Factory Outlet Centers in the fourth quarter worth $63,000.
-79.03% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in SKT.
+BlackRock Inc. grew its stake in shares of Tanger Factory Outlet Centers by 2.2% in the fourth quarter.
+BlackRock Inc. now owns 18,684,681 shares of the real estate investment trust’s stock worth $360,240,000 after purchasing an additional 396,562 shares during the last quarter.
+Allianz Asset Management GmbH grew its stake in shares of Tanger Factory Outlet Centers by 14.9% in the fourth quarter.
+Allianz Asset Management GmbH now owns 121,133 shares of the real estate investment trust’s stock worth $2,335,000 after purchasing an additional 15,740 shares during the last quarter.
+Deutsche Bank AG grew its stake in shares of Tanger Factory Outlet Centers by 16.1% in the fourth quarter.
+Deutsche Bank AG now owns 186,154 shares of the real estate investment trust’s stock worth $3,590,000 after purchasing an additional 25,833 shares during the last quarter.
+California State Teachers Retirement System grew its stake in shares of Tanger Factory Outlet Centers by 4.2% in the fourth quarter.
+California State Teachers Retirement System now owns 143,629 shares of the real estate investment trust’s stock worth $2,769,000 after purchasing an additional 5,833 shares during the last quarter.
+Finally, Neo Ivy Capital Management bought a new stake in shares of Tanger Factory Outlet Centers in the fourth quarter worth about $63,000.
+Hedge funds and other institutional investors own 79.03% of the company’s stock.

 Tanger Factory Outlet Centers Company Profile (Get Rating)